 TTArtisan 50mm f1.2 Impressions

-A big reason this lens is nice is the crisp sharpness, none of that ghosting when wide open.
-This photo here was heavily cropped down to 14MP shot at f1.2 while a passenger in a car.
-But the lens is still sharp enough and the details still hold up.
+A big reason this lens is nice is the crisp sharpness, and there is none of that ghosting when wide open.
+This photo here was heavily cropped down to 14MP shot at f1.2 while a passenger was in a car.
+But the lens is still sharp enough, and the details still hold up.

 The Gist Of What This Lens Is

 Overall the Rokinon 50mm f1.2 and the Fujinon 56mm f1.2 are vastly superior when it comes to having the flat field curvature with sharpness in the corners and edges.
-The Rokinon 50mm f1.2 or Fujinon 56mm f1.2 will be the better lens for those that need to shoot wide open with good center to corner sharpness.
+The Rokinon 50mm f1.2 or Fujinon 56mm f1.2 will be the better lens for those who need to shoot wide open with good center-to-corner sharpness.

 What does that mean?

-For portraits when shooting wide open, or when shooting single subject matter where sharpness on other elements in the frame are not as important as the center subject matter, the TTArtisan 50mm f1.2 produces amazing results, and I would say it’s probably the best walk-around 50mm f1.2 for this reason at this price.
+For portraits when shooting wide open or when shooting single subject matter where sharpness on other elements in the frame is not as important as the center subject matter, the TTArtisan 50mm f1.2 produces amazing results.
+For this reason, it’s probably the best walk-around 50mm f1.2 at this price.

 Landscape photographers should still probably favor the Samyang 50mm f1.2 or the Fujinon 56mm f1.2 for improved sharpness across the frame, with significantly less distortion.

-Low light shooters and those still looking for a bit more character will still like the Kamlan 50mm f1.1 II.
-I personally prefer the look of the Kamlana 50mm f1.1 II, but it is considerably more expensive and heavier, so I’ll typically grab something like the smaller and lighter TTArtisan 50mm for casual shooting.
+Low-light shooters and those still looking for a bit more character will still like the Kamlan 50mm f1.1 II.
+I prefer the look of the Kamlana 50mm f1.1 II, but it is considerably more expensive and heavier, so I’ll typically grab something like the smaller and lighter TTArtisan 50mm for casual shooting.

 Where the TTArtisan Excels

-Build quality is really nice, especially since they included the clickable aperture ring.
+The build quality is nice, especially since they included the clickable aperture ring.

 Center sharpness or sharpness at your focus point is very good.